 The latest version is Scratch version 2 which is primarily web-based and accessed through a web browser using the Flash plug-in.
-An older version is available, Scratch 1.4, which can be downloaded and installed onto computers.
-This guide is based on Scratch 1.4.
-It can be run on version 2 of Scratch, but there have been significant interface changes in the newer version.
+This document is based on Scratch version 2.
+For Scratch version 1.4 (as installed in many primary schools and on the Raspberry Pi) see the alternate version at: www.penguintutor.com/teachers

-Scratch website: scratch.mit.edu/ Download Scratch 1.4: scratch.mit.edu/scratch\1.4/
+Scratch website: scratch.mit.edu/